Dietrich Eckart: Eckart and Hitler

 Eckart was instrumental in creating the persona of Adolf Hitler as one of the future dictator's most important early mentors, and was one of the first propagators of the "Hitler Myth".
-Their relationship was not simply a political one, as there was a strong emotional and intellectual bond between the two men, an almost symbiotic relationship.
+Their relationship was not simply a political one, as there was a strong emotional and intellectual bond between the two men, described by some as an almost symbiotic relationship.
 It was Eckart who gave to Hitler his philosophy of the necessity of overcoming "soulless Jewishness" as the basis for a true German revolution, unlike the false revolution of 1918.
 Although the need to present himself as a self-made man prevented him from publicly writing or speaking about the debt he owed to Eckart, in private Hitler acknowledged Eckart as having been his teacher and mentor, and the spiritual co-founder of Nazism.

 The two first met when Hitler gave a speech before the DAP membership in the winter of 1919.
 Hitler immediately impressed Eckart, who said of him "I felt myself attracted by his whole way of being, and very soon I realized that he was exactly the right man for our young movement."
-It is probably Nazi legend that Eckart said about Hitler on their first meeting "That's Germany's next great man –one day the whole world will talk about him."
-Although not a member, Eckart was involved at the time with the Thule Society, a secretive group of occultists who believed in the coming of a "German Messiah" who would redeem Germany after its defeat in World War I. He began to see in Hitler the possibility that he was that person.
+It is probably Nazi legend that Eckart said about Hitler on their first meeting "That's Germany's next great man–one day the whole world will talk about him."
+He was not a member of the Thule Society.

 Eckart, who was 21 years older than Hitler, became the father-figure to a group of younger volkisch men, including Hitler and Hermann Esser, and acted as mediator between the two when they clashed, telling Esser that Hitler, whom he esteemed as the DAP's best speaker, was the far superior man.
 He became Hitler's mentor, exchanging ideas with him and helping to establish theories and beliefs of the Party.
 He lent Hitler books to read, gave him a trench coat to wear, and made corrections to Hitler's style of speaking and writing.
 Hitler was to say later "Stylistically I was still an infant."
 Eckart also schooled the provincial Hitler in proper manners, and regarded Hitler as his protégé.